 - Agreement to Sell Business- Documents the terms of a business sale

-Businesses and their senior managers typically draft and sign a staggering amount of contracts with customers, partners, investors, suppliers, and others with which they conduct business.
+Businesses typically draft and sign a staggering amount of contracts with customers, partners, and others with which they conduct business.
 Sometimes it's as simple as a bill of sale, but other contracts can be quite complex.
-Before you agree to something with a high dollar amount, make sure you completely understand the terms.
-It's often a good idea to meet with a business and commercial law attorney, who can break down the terms and help you make the best decision.
+It's often a good idea to meet with a small business attorney, who can break down the terms and help you make the best decision.
 Get a free case review now.